alazraq/AutoML/Report/Report.md

         return self.pipeline.transform(x)
 ```

-There are three steps in our pipeline:
+There are three steps in this pipeline:

 - A DataImputer that drops the unuseful columns, interpolates missing values linearly and sets the date as the index

 ```python
 class DataImputer(BaseEstimator, TransformerMixin):

     def __init__(self):
         self.X = None